You may not know, but after the traditional cowboy boots, the roper style cowboy boots are one of the most popular.

 Roper boots are generally taller than dress boots but shorter than cowboy boots.
 Its shaft is usually half the height of your calf.
 Sometimes, the height of the shaft is just above the ankle.
 (The height of the shaft from the heel mostly falls from 7″ to 10″)

-Roper shafts retain the characteristics of cowboy boots: diverse stitching patterns (usually the bootmaker’s “signature”), pull strap, etc.
+Roper shafts retain the characteristics of cowboy boots: diverse stitching patterns (usually the bootmaker’s “signature”), pull straps, etc.

 Besides, its shafts are often wider than those of other boots.
 So, Roper boots are very suitable for people with wide calves.